dotnet/docs-maui/docs/supported-platforms.md

 - macOS 11 (Big Sur) or higher.
 - Windows desktop and the Universal Windows Platform (UWP), using Windows UI Library (WinUI) 3.

 .NET MAUI apps for Android, iOS, and Windows can be built in Visual Studio.
-However, a networked Mac is required for iOS development using the latest version of Xcode and the minimum version of macOS required by Apple.
+However, a networked Mac is required for iOS development.
+From .NET MAUI Preview 6, the minimum required version of Xcode is 13.0 Beta 1.

 .NET MAUI apps for Android, iOS, and macOS can be built in Visual Studio for Mac.